 Second, beginning to research colleges in earnest is crucial as it will help you to begin to hone in on what you do and don’t like and will help you to better formulate a list of colleges that are a good fit for you.
 The best way to research…visit.
 Even if you aren’t able to travel out-of-state for visits, plan to visit local colleges and try to visit a variety of different kinds of colleges (large, small, rural, urban, liberal arts, research, etc.).
 Take notes and ask questions while you’re on campus.
 You’ll thank yourself later when you have the notes to return to when you are filling out applications.

-Third, use the summer to get a head start on preparing for standardized tests (ACT, PSAT, SAT, SAT Subject Tests).
+Third, use the summer to get a head start on preparing for standardized tests (ACT, PSAT, SAT, AP exams).
 Taking a group class that introduces you to the types of questions asked and strategies that you can use to boost your performance is a great idea.

 Whatever you do, follow your interests, do your research and get excited about an exciting junior year to come!